bence-boer/logic-graph/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Editor & formatting

+This repository uses Prettier and ESLint for formatting and linting.
+Important notes about editor integration:

+- Format-on-save and automatic organize-imports on save are disabled in the workspace settings.
+This prevents unexpected edits when saving files.
+- Use the explicit commands when you want to format or fix issues:
+    - Run `npm run format` to apply Prettier to the entire repo.
+    - Run `npm run lint:fix` to run Prettier and ESLint --fix across the repo.
+- Pre-commit hooks (Husky + lint-staged) run Prettier and `eslint --fix` on staged files to keep commits tidy.

+If you prefer format-on-save, you can re-enable it in your local VS Code settings, but the project defaults to manual formatting and pre-commit enforcement.